Kaarin Taipale is Vice Chair, Transport Working Group, Baltic Sea Commission at Conference of Peripheral Maritime Regions (CPMR).

-She has worked as an architect in Zurich, New York and Helsinki; was Editor of ARKKITEHTI (Finnish Architectural Review); the Chief Executive of the Building Control Department of the City of Helsinki, and Guest Professor (Sustainable Urbanism) at Chalmers in Gothenburg.
+She has worked as an architect in Zurich, New York and Helsinki; was Editor of ARKKITEHTI (Finnish Architectural Review); the Chief Executive of the Building Control Department of the City of Helsinki, and Guest Professor (Sustainable Urbanism) at Chalmers University in Gothenburg, Sweden.
+She was a Visiting Researcher at the Center for Knowledge & Innovation Research (CKIR), Aalto University School of Economics (2005-13) in Helsinki, Finland.

 She was Vice President of the International Initiative for a Sustainable Built Environment (iiSBE).
 Among her political activities as a Social Democrat she is a Board Member of the Helsinki-Uusimaa Regional Council (Uudenmaan liitto) and a replacement member of the City Council of Helsinki.

-She has focused in recent years on sustainability and urban development, as well as local and global energy policies; and the cross-cutting nature of the energy and broader sustainability perspectives in regional and urban policies, as well as metropolitan governance.
+She focusses on sustainability and urban development, as well as local and global energy policies; and the cross-cutting nature of the energy and broader sustainability perspectives in regional and urban policies, as well as metropolitan governance.
 Her research has analyzed the privatization of the urban public realm, basic services in particular, and the role of financing in sustainable construction.

 She was awarded the Order of the White Rose of Finland, Chevalier of the 1st Class, ordained by the President of Finland in 1999.